swilsonmfc/ckad-prep/taints-tolerations.md

 ```

 ## Taint a Node
-Remove the tain on Node1 with type=frontend and NoSchedule
+Remove the taint on Node1 with type=frontend and NoSchedule
 ```
 kubectl taint nodes node1 type=frontend:NoSchedule-
 ```